Liquidity Risk

 Market Liquidity Risk

-Market liquidity risk refers to the risk that an asset can not be sold on a market without incurring a loss.
+Market liquidity risk refers to the risk that an asset cannot be sold on a market without incurring a loss.

 Funding Liquidity Risk